cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - A Certification Practice Statement satisfies the requirements of a Certificate Policy
 - An organization adheres to its Certification Practice Statement

-## Comprehensive Pentest

-{{% comprehensive-pentest %}}.
-Learn more about [Comprehensive Pentests](/platform-deep-dive/pentests/pentest-types/).

-You may want a Comprehensive Pentest for:

-- A comprehensive [security audit](#security-audit) of your software
-- Broad subsets of your asset, such as:
-  - API with all the [endpoints](#api-endpoint) that it includes
-  - All microservices
-- A [compliance audit](#compliance-audit) based on a specific framework, such as [SOC 2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html)
-- All categories from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list
-- M&amp;A due diligence, to identify and eliminate possible risks for all parties involved
-- A specific customer of third-party attestation request

 ## Customer Letter